01 Common elements

 Take the pointer

-is the smallest element, then increment it (same forp2
+p1is the smallest element, then increment it (same forp2andp3)At some point, all

 If so, insert it into the result vector and increment the three pointers.